alfariqicrypto/cryptobuntu/Masternode_Setup_Guide.md

 Click the `Create...` button

-Fill in the form using the information recorded in your text editor from previous steps
+Fill in the form using the instructions provided by the wallet.
+Use the information recorded in your text editor from previous steps.

+Note: Be sure to add :32821 to the end of the VPS ip in the "Address" field!

 Click `OK`